NCAS-CMS/cf-python/docs/source/field_analysis.rst

 `~cf.Field.regrids` method is available for the 'X', 'Y' and (if requested) 'Z' axes simultaneously.
 All other axes are unchanged.
-The calculation of the regridding weights is based on areas and distances on the surface of the sphere, rather in :ref:`Euclidean space
+The calculation of the regridding weights is based on areas and distances on the surface of the sphere, rather than in :ref:`Euclidean space
 <Cartesian-regridding>`.

 Spherical regridding can occur between source and destination grids